Day Camp Information

-Please send your child with a lunch, drink, and water bottle, Monday through Thursday.
-On Friday we will provide a pizza lunch so just send a drink and snack.
+Please send your child with a lunch, drink, and water bottle, Monday through Friday.
 In the event there is another child at camp with a life-threatening allergy to a substance, for the safety of that child, we will ask you not to pack food containing that particular item.
 Thank you for your understanding.

 We understand that you’re entrusting to us the most important part of your lives, and we do all we can to ensure the health and safety of your children.
 We commit to you that we’ll be proactive in pursuing you in the event that something happens to your child to ensure you’re getting the information you need as a parent to make decisions about your child’s health.
 We do understand that you might not want to know about every bump or bruise, but if our nurse and/or camp director feels that the incident is significant, you will receive a phone call alerting you of the situation.
 Generally, if your child has to sit out of an activity for even a short period of time, and definitely if the injury/illness requires medical care beyond what our nurse can provide, you will be notified.

 We have a nurse on our staff at our Overnight Camp full-time to handle any medical needs, who also acts as a consultant to our day camp location in the event of need.
 In addition, all of our staff at both camp locations are trained in first aid and CPR before the start of the summer.